n2ygk/sdrtrunk-wiki/Primary-Application.md

 like APCO25, DMR and Fleetsync can produce radio GPS position reports and display those reports on the map.

 ### Map Controls
-* **Zoom** - use your mouse scroll wheel to zoom in/out of the map
+* **Zoom** - mouse scroll wheel controls zoom in/out of the map
-* **Drag** - use your mouse left-click and hold to drag and reposition the map view.
+* **Drag** - mouse left-click and hold to drag and reposition the map view.
-* **Context Menu** - user your mouse to right-click anywhere in the map area to access the context menu.
+* **Context Menu** - mouse right-click anywhere in the map area to access the context menu.
-  * **Set Default Location & Zoom** Menu - stores the map's current center point and zoom level as the default map view used when the application starts.
+  * **Set Default Location & Zoom** Menu - stores the map's current view coordinates and zoom level as the default map view used when the application starts.

 ## Tuners
+The tuners tab displays a list of tuners currently accessible by the sdrtrunk application.
+See the [Tuners](Tuners) wiki page for details on configuring and using the SDR tuners.

 ## Playlist Editor